Vascular dementia

 Vascular dementia is dementia caused by a series of strokes.
 Restricted blood flow due to strokes reduces oxygen and glucose delivery to the brain, causing cell injury and neurological deficits in the affected region.
 Subtypes of vascular dementia include subcortical vascular dementia, multi-infarct dementia, stroke-related dementia, and mixed dementia.

 Subcortical vascular dementia occurs from damage to small blood vessels in the brain.
 Multi-infarct dementia results from a series of small strokes affecting several brain regions.
 Stroke-related dementia involving successive small strokes causes a more gradual decline in cognition.
 Dementia may occur when neurodegenerative and cerebrovascular pathologies are mixed, as in susceptible elderly people (75 years and older).
 Cognitive decline can be traced back to occurrence of successive strokes.

 ICD-11 lists vascular dementia as dementia due to cerebrovascular disease.
 DSM-5 lists vascular dementia as either major or mild vascular neurocognitive disorder.

 Signs and symptoms

-People with vascular dementia present with progressive cognitive impairment, acutely or sub-acutely as in mild cognitive impairment, frequently step-wise, after multiple strokes.
+People with vascular dementia experience progressive cognitive impairment, either acutely or sub-acutely, as seen in mild cognitive impairment, but often in step-wise declines following multiple strokes.

 The disease is described as both a mental and behavioral disorder within the ICD-11.
 Signs and symptoms are cognitive, motor, behavioral, and for a significant proportion of people, also affective.
 These changes typically occur over a period of 5–10 years.
-Signs are typically the same as in other dementias, but mainly include cognitive decline and memory impairment of sufficient severity as to interfere with activities of daily living, sometimes with presence of focal neurological signs, and evidence of features consistent with cerebrovascular disease on brain imaging (CT or MRI).
+Signs are typically similar to those in other dementias but mainly include cognitive decline and memory impairment of sufficient severity to interfere with activities of daily living, sometimes accompanied by focal neurological signs and evidence of cerebrovascular disease features seen on brain imaging (e.g., CT scans or magnetic resonance imaging).